Frazthefrog/MyMiracle/README.md

 ```
 ---

-# installign PHP for your php files
+## installing PHP for your php files
 You must install PHP processor:
 Type:
 ```bash